Tracht/CV-2020/README.md

 ### Life before engineering

 Prior to engineering I worked in healthcare for 9 years in a variety of client-facing roles.
 This includes 5.5 years in health tech startups doing business development for Huma Therapeutics and LEO Innovation Lab.
-I also worked in healthcare policy as a health economist for the other 3.5 years with the London School of Economics and then seconded to the Department of Health.
+I also worked in healthcare policy as a health economist for the other 3.5 years with the London School of Economics and then seconded to the Department of Health. <br> <br>
 I have loved working in those roles as it gave me exposure to different parts of the healthcare system.
 I got to work with clinicians, patients, health policy advisors, and health tech entrepeneurs.
 The English NHS is rightly one of the most cherished government services and I am really glad to have been a part of many different teams and organisations looking to improve the delivery of NHS services so that people's care and experiences are of high standard and good quality.

 ### Engineering journey